 Private universities are more expensive, and costs can vary widely according to the chosen program and field of study.
 At TBS Business school, a 2-year Master’s degree program costs €28,000.

 The cost of living in France also varies dramatically depending on where you choose to study.
-Living in cities like Paris and Nice will be much more expensive than other cities in France.
+Living in cities like Paris and Nice will be much more expensive than in other cities in France.

 To stay in France after graduation, you must have a work contract with a minimum salary of €2,220 gross per month.
 You can also request a temporary residence permit that allows you to search for work for 12 months.
 There are alternative options to live and work in France after your studies.
 These include the French Tech visa.

 Canada has five universities in the Top 100 in the world.
 These are:

 - University of British Columbia